 I first reviewed Homeschool Planet somewhat reluctantly a few years ago.
 I had become very skeptical about computer-based planners because all of the ones I had looked at were just too cumbersome to be practical.
 Some homeschool planning systems required too much work setting up and learning the program, and all of them required too much time to enter detailed lesson plans for each subject.
 Homeschool Planet surprised me on both fronts with easy setup and tools for quick entry of detailed plans.

-Homeschool Planet is an online organizer for homeschoolers that you access on a subscription basis.
-It works on computers with an internet connection, and it also works on a more limited basis on smart phones and tablets.
-Your computer needs to be your primary point of access.
+Homeschool Planet is an online organizer that you access on a subscription basis.
+It works on computers and, on a more limited basis, on smartphones and tablets.
+However, your computer needs to be your primary point of access.